All Write, All Read

 In Sept.
 2012, Bill Anelli, outstanding MJC philosophy professor, lays out his criteria for how to decide who is most likely to be correct, when experts disagree.

 This is an archive of presentations at MJC's Science Colloquium series.
+Most of these science talks are of local scientists talking about their work.

 © 2013, Yosemite Community College District.
 All Rights Reserved.